relaystr/ndk/doc/concepts/signers.md

 ### Handling Remote Rejections

-When the user rejects a request on the remote signer (bunker, browser extension, Amber), the caller receives a `SignerRequestRejectedException`:
+When the user rejects a request on the remote signer (bunker, browser extension, NIP-55 signer app), the caller receives a `SignerRequestRejectedException`:

 ```dart
 try {